-Hobhouse’s humanitarian campaign targeted her own government and criticized its wartime behavior toward non-combatants.
+Hobhouse’s humanitarian campaign targeted her own government and criticized its wartime behavior toward noncombatants.
 “Never before have women and children been so warred against,” she wrote.
-“Is it to be a precedent for future wars, or is it to be denounced, …by every humane person of every creed and every tongue, denounced as a ‘method of barbarism’ which must never be resorted to again – the whole cruel sequence of the burning, eviction, the rendering destitute, the deporting and finally the re-concentrating all of the non-combatants of the country, with no previous preparation for their sustenance.”
+“Is it to be a precedent for future wars, or is it to be denounced, . . . by every humane person of every creed and every tongue, denounced as a ‘method of barbarism’ which must never be resorted to again – the whole cruel sequence of the burning, eviction, the rendering destitute, the deporting and finally the re-concentrating all of the non-combatants of the country, with no previous preparation for their sustenance.”
 Using photographs and narrating them with the experiences of individual women and children she met at the camps, as well as detailed reporting on failures of provisioning and medical care, Hobhouse skirted the question of the women’s “innocence” – whether in fact some of them aided their husbands and sons against the British.
 Rather, she focused on the issue of “civilized” conduct in war – a concern that informed the 1899 Hague Convention.
 Hobhouse, a woman, stressed that locked away in camps were mothers and their dying children rendered vulnerable by British military policy and a fatal lack of planning.
 She defended Afrikaner women as committed and caring mothers, an image Hobhouse’s pro-government critics attempted to subvert by using Lizzie van Zyl’s photo as putative evidence of maternal – rather than British – callousness.
-Hobhouse’s book aimed to show that Lizzie’s and other children’s deaths resulted not from maternal malice or “military necessity,” as her critics claimed, but something that could have been avoided with more humane and “civilized” policy and planning.
+Hobhouse’s book aimed to show that Lizzie’s and other children’s deaths resulted not from maternal malice or “military necessity,” as her critics claimed, but illustrated something that could have been avoided with more humane and “civilized” policy and planning.
 It was therefore something for which the English public, as a whole, shared responsibility.

 Mothers and children became a common narrative and visual trope for relief efforts during the First World War, as evidenced by the posters and printed matter circulated by Near East Relief on behalf of Armenians and other Christians who survived massacres and mass deportations by Turkish forces or were subject to population exchanges following the war.
-As Peter Balakian has shown, the Near East Relief’s public campaigns favored sanitized, sentimentalized depictions of mothers and children or young girls rendered in pastel tones by the hand of an artist [Balakian Figs. 4.3, 4.4] over the cold grey tones of the atrocity photograph.
-Atrocity photos, while not completely absent, were circulated in books and specialized newsletters that were viewed privately, rather than in public.
+As Peter Balakian has shown, the Near East Relief’s public campaigns favored sanitized, sentimentalized depictions of mothers and children or young girls rendered in pastel tones by the hand of an artist (Balakian, Figs. 4.3, 4.4) over the cold gray tones of the atrocity photograph.
+Atrocity photos, while not completely absent, were circulated in books and specialized newsletters that were viewed privately rather than in public.
 Here too we see evidence of repeated use of the mother-child trope.
-Such photos sought to prick the viewer’s heart and conscience by emphasizing the failure or insufficiency of a mother’s protection through no fault of her own: she was depicted as a victim, along with her children, in death [Balakian Fig. 4.5] or in mourning over the bodies of massacred children.
+Such photos sought to prick the viewer’s heart and conscience by emphasizing the failure or insufficiency of a mother’s protection through no fault of her own: she was depicted as a victim, along with her children, in death (Balakian, Fig. 4.5) or in mourning over the bodies of massacred children.